riceissa/brain-retraining/disagree.md

   something I enjoy (which can admittedly be hard to find).
 So APs are a useful concept but also they don't exist (what?)!

+  I think Miguel's followers "reify" APs too much.
+It turns into this big thing in their mind (and my mind; I still need to work on this).
+Of course, you are taught to be like "well this is an opportunity for growth, I can overcome the AP".
+But that's still giving it too much power!
+THE AP IS NOT REAL!

 - I disagree with Gupta and DNRS on the 7 steps/super involved "rounds" that you have to do in these programs.
 I think the simple Dan/Miguel/Helmut approach works much better for me.
 But I can see how this can be an